plenoptic-org/plenoptic/docs/install.rst

 $ # install in editable mode with `-e` or, equivalently, `--editable`
 $ pip install -e .

+.. warning:: When using pip with a conda environment, as in this example, all pip commands should come after all the conda commands (e.g., you shouldn't run ``conda install matplotlib`` after the ``pip install -e .`` above), because conda is unaware of any changes that pip makes.
+See `here <https://www.anaconda.com/blog/using-pip-in-a-conda-environment>`_ for more details.
+In particular, this means that if you want to install :ref:`jupyter <Jupyter>` in the same environment as the editable install or plenoptic's :ref:`optional-deps`, you should run all the ``conda install`` commands found in those sections **before** running ``pip install``.
+If you use ``venv`` or some other environment management system, this is not a problem.

 With an editable copy, any changes locally will be automatically reflected in your installation (under the hood, this command uses symlinks).

 .. attention:: To install ``plenoptic`` in editable mode, you need ``pip >= 21.3`` (see pip's `changelog <https://pip.pypa.io/en/stable/news/#id286>`_).
 If you run into `an error <https://github.com/LabForComputationalVision/plenoptic/issues/227>`_ after running the ``pip install -e .`` command, try updating your pip version with ``pip install --upgrade pip``.